aarond10/https_dns_proxy/README.md

 On Debian-derived systems those are libc-ares-dev, libcurl4-{openssl,nss,gnutls}-dev and libev-dev respectively.
 On Redhat-derived systems those are c-ares-devel, libcurl-devel and libev-devel.
+On systems with systemd it is recommended to have libsystemd development package installed.

 On MacOS, you may run into issues with curl headers.
 Others have had success when first installing curl with brew.
 ```